Cost of Living Comparison Between Egypt and Ethiopia Cost of Living Comparison Between Egypt and Ethiopia

 Which country has higher housing costs?

-Rent in Ethiopia beats Egypt across the board, especially in major cities.
+Rent in Ethiopia is consistently higher than in Egypt across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,000 a realistic budget in Egypt or Ethiopia?
+Is $1,000 a realistic budget in Egypt or in Ethiopia?

-In Egypt, $1,000 covers most cities easily.
-In Ethiopia, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Egypt, $1,000 covers most cities easily; in Ethiopia it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

 Egypt vs other spots: cost of living compared